MUSA-Zhanchao/musa-practicum/report/final-report.md

 **Crossing distance estimation is a geometric proxy, not a measurement.** The perpendicular transect method in the baseline scripts estimates curb-to-curb distance using road-surface segmentation masks and the intersection approach graph.
 It does not account for corner curves, bulb-outs, refuge islands, or diagonal crossings, all of which matter for actual pedestrian exposure.
 Reported widths should be interpreted as first-order approximations; anything within a factor of approach lane-count of the true value is what the method can currently deliver.

-**The workflow is descriptive, not causal.** We do not claim that any of the infrastructure features mapped here *cause* differences in pedestrian safety, travel behavior, or accessibility outcomes.
-Linking the dataset to crash records, travel-survey data, or accessibility scores is a natural next step but is outside the scope of this practicum.